redBorder/logstash-filter-mailgw/README.md

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

-This filter normalize the upcoming netflow information into a minute base system.
+This filter is use as a internal process for redBorder platform..

 ## Documentation